-The price of the product and/or services does not include the transfer of intellectual property and know-how, which remain the sole property of the Supplier, including the intellectual property rights of software, applications, databases and specific developments, even those carried out under the contract.
+The price of the product and/or services does not include the transfer of intellectual property and know-how, which remain the sole property of the Supplier, including the intellectual property rights of the software, applications, databases, and specific developments, even those carried out under the contract.

 There is no legal provision requiring the Supplier to provide the Customer with the manufacturing plans.

 The prototypes sent to the Customer are covered by strict confidentiality.
 They may only be disclosed to a third party with the express permission of the Supplier.

 The Client guarantees that at the time of conclusion of the contract, the content of the documents and information it transmits, and their implementation conditions do not use intellectual property rights or know-how held by a third party.
 He guarantees to be able to freely dispose of it without violating a contractual or legal obligation.

 It shall indemnify the Supplier against the direct or indirect consequences of any liability action resulting in particular from action for infringement or unfair competition.